mitranim/web-starter/readme.md

 <details>
 <summary>Most examples require something extra.
 Click for details.</summary>

-Each example uses only _some_ of these!
 Run `make deps` in an example directory to install just what it needs.

 `sass`: less bad way to write CSS.